Discreet Psychological Expertise

 Right to Self‑Definition

 The definition of identity lies solely with the individual.
 Clients decide for themselves which aspects of their biography or present life are identity‑forming.
-Counseling may accompany this process, but never define it on their behalf.
+No external authority may define this on their behalf.

 Universal Belonging Instead of Selective Inclusion